sailoog/openplotter-documentation/en/headless.md

 If only one WiFi dongle is connected, the *device* value should always be *wlan0* but if more than one is connected, the *device* value could be *wlan0*, *wlan1* ...

-*ssid* will be the name of your network.
+*ssid* will be the name of your WiFi network.
 Use any character but a maximun of 32.

-*pass* will be the password of your network.
+*pass* will be the password of your WiFi network.
 Use any character but a minimum of 8.

 After changes, the top lines should look like this: